jeromefroe/golang_benchmarks/README.md

 BenchmarkStringJoin               | 10000000 |   144 ns/op | 128 B/op | 2 allocs/op
 BenchmarkStringConcatenationShort | 50000000 |  25.4 ns/op |   0 B/op | 0 allocs/op

-This benchmark looks at the three different ways to perform string concatenation, the first use the built `+` operator, the second uses a `bytes.Buffer` and the third uses `string.Join`.
+This benchmark looks at the three different ways to perform string concatenation, the first uses the builtin `+` operator, the second uses a `bytes.Buffer` and the third uses `string.Join`.
 It seems using `+` is preferable to either of the other approaches which are similar in performace.